The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Programme Description

 The curriculum is made up of two major components.
 Firstly, in the solution-based learning modules, students will go through an active and exploratory intellectual journey consisting of cycles of problem-solving.
 The problems are contextualised in the real-life settings and students will work in groups under the guidance of their teachers and external specialists.
-Secondly, students will complete a disciplinary major which gives them in-depth knowledge in a specific domain of their choice and prepares them for further study.
+Secondly, students will complete a major which gives them in-depth knowledge in one or more specific domains of their choice and prepares them for further study.

 The programme is open to students from all academic backgrounds.